-This section is used by the burial authority to confirm that the application is in order and that the burial can take place.
+Please confirm that the application is in order and that the burial can take place (please tick).

 - I confirm that I have seen the appropriate documentation to allow the burial to take place.
 If any document is missing, please contact the applicant or their funeral director. - I confirm that all relevant sections of this form have been completed. - I confirm that I approve this application for burial.